 - heart palpitations and other heart-related symptoms

-People who are unable to get enough magnesium from food sources, such as green leafy vegetables and legumes, should talk to their doctor about supplementation.
+People who are unable to get enough magnesium from food sources, such as green leafy vegetables and legumes, should talk with their doctor about supplementation.
 This is because magnesium may have numerous beneficial effects.

 There are several treatment options for anxiety, from prescription medication to various types of therapy.
-There are also various natural remedies and lifestyle changes that people can try.
+There are also natural remedies and lifestyle changes that people can try.